Know Nothing: Violence

+New England

 Massachusetts

 The most aggressive and innovative legislation came out of Massachusetts, where the new party controlled all but three of the 400 seats—only 35 had any previous legislative experience.
-The Massachusetts legislature in 1855 passed a series of reforms that "burst the dam against change erected by party politics, and released a flood of reforms."
+The Massachusetts legislature in 1855 passed a series of reforms that "burst the dam against change erected by party politics, and released a flood of reforms".
+The period from 1854 to 1857 saw among Massachusetts Know Nothings a decline in the traditional nativist wing of the party and the rise of the group of abolitionists and reformers, including former Massachusetts Senate President Henry Wilson, looking to redirect the focus of the party.
 Historian Stephen Taylor says that in addition to nativist legislation, "the party also distinguished itself by its opposition to slavery, support for an expansion of the rights of women, regulation of industry, and support of measures designed to improve the status of working people".

 It passed legislation to regulate railroads, insurance companies and public utilities.
 It funded free textbooks for the public schools and raised the appropriations for local libraries and for the school for the blind.
 Purification of Massachusetts against divisive social evils was a high priority.
 The legislature set up the state's first reform school for juvenile delinquents while trying to block the importation of supposedly subversive government documents and academic books from Europe.
 It upgraded the legal status of wives, giving them more property rights and more rights in divorce courts.
 It passed harsh penalties on speakeasies, gambling houses and bordellos.
 It passed prohibition legislation with penalties that were so stiff—such as six months in prison for serving one glass of beer—that juries refused to convict defendants.
 Many of the reforms were quite expensive; state spending rose 45% on top of a 50% hike in annual taxes on cities and towns.
 This extravagance angered the taxpayers, and few Know Nothings were reelected.
+These successes at enacting reform legislation came at the expense of the traditional nativist priorities of the party, causing some national Know Nothing leaders, like Samuel Morse, to question the Massachusetts party's aims.